- Pivotal Greenplum Database (GPDB) 4.3.x

-The reason behind this error is that /etc/hosts on the master is pointing towards external IP address that cannot be accessed from the segment.
+The reason for this error is that /etc/hosts on the master is pointing towards external IP address that cannot be accessed from the segment.
 Example of the bad entries are mentioned below from /etc/hosts:

 10.110.121.160 mdw --> Only this IP is from ETH0, rest below are from ETH1 and in this case other segments did not have a valid route to it.
 172.28.19.228 sdw1 172.28.19.230 sdw2 172.28.19.229 sdw3 172.28.19.227 smdw